makrai/notes/kratzer88-stage-level-individual-level-pred.md

 be implicit, that ts it has no realization at deep- or surface-structure.
 As a COf'!Sequence, spattal and temporal expressions are adjuncts.
 They don't ftll argument positions.
-All but the event nrgument of stnge-level predlcntes tare interm.l, hence they have to be rel!ltzed within the mllximal projection of the predicate tn deep-structure.
+All but the event argument of stage-level predlcates are internal, hence they have to be rel!ltzed within the mllximal projection of the predicate tn deep-structure.
 Subjects of stage-level verbs, then, are always base-generated tnside of their VP, subjects or stage-level adjecttves